CYBERSECURE CODER (CSC) Training Course

 CyberSec First Responder

-35 HoursThis course delves into network defense and incident response methods, tactics, and procedures, aligning with industry frameworks such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
-It is particularly suitable for professionals responsible for monitoring and detecting security incidents in information systems and networks, as well as executing standardized responses to these incidents.
-The course introduces tools, tactics, and procedures to manage cybersecurity risks, identify various types of common threats, evaluate the organization's security, collect and analyze cybersecurity intelligence, and remediate and report incidents as they occur.
-This comprehensive methodology is designed for individuals tasked with defending their organization’s cybersecurity.
+35 HoursThis course explores network defense and incident response methodologies, tactics, and procedures, aligning them with established industry frameworks such as NIST 800-61 r.2 (Computer Security Incident Handling), US-CERT’s NCISP (National Cyber Incident Response Plan), and Presidential Policy Directive (PPD) 41 on Cyber Incident Coordination Policy.
+It is specifically designed for professionals responsible for monitoring and detecting security incidents within information systems and networks, as well as executing standardized response protocols.
+The curriculum introduces essential tools, tactics, and procedures to manage cybersecurity risks, identify common threats, evaluate organizational security posture, collect and analyze cybersecurity intelligence, and remediate and report incidents in real-time.
+By providing a comprehensive methodology, this course empowers individuals tasked with defending their organization’s cybersecurity.

-This course is tailored to help students prepare for the CertNexus CyberSec First Responder (Exam CFR-310) certification examination.
-The knowledge and skills gained in this course can significantly contribute to your preparation.
-Additionally, this course and subsequent certification (CFR-310) meet all requirements for personnel needing DoD directive 8570.01-M position certification baselines:
+Designed to support candidates preparing for the CertNexus CyberSec First Responder (Exam CFR-310) certification, the knowledge and practical skills gained here form a significant component of your exam preparation.
+Furthermore, completing this course and obtaining the subsequent CFR-310 certification satisfies all personnel requirements for DoD Directive 8570.01-M position certification baselines, including:

 • CSSP Analyst